 With the Maldives being one of the most popular honeymooning destinations, prices are continuously being driven up.
 Accommodation becomes more exotic, exclusive and downright unaffordable!
 For the average budget solo traveller, the Maldives may seem like an unobtainable dream.

 But this isn’t actually the case.
-Maldives LiveAboard and sailing trips start from around £950 for a week.
+Visiting the Maldives on a Maldives LiveAboard or sailing trip starts from around £950 for a week.
 Staying at an exclusive resort could easily cost the same PER NIGHT after you factor in the cost of a fancy over-water bungalow, seaplane to get there, food and drink at posh restaurants (or indulgent all-inclusive upgrades) and extortionate day trips.
 Resorts have a captive audience and they know it!

 I saw some day trips for £150 per day – the same as what a whole days activities, food, drink and accommodation can cost on a sailing boat!